simonlotzkar/1800_20233_17/README.md

 Here are some known bugs and limitations:
 * [Limitation] If the user denies or doesnt have geolocation, doesnt display restaurants
     * => display restaurants without distance information if the user's geolocation fails
-* [Limitation] Deleting refreshes instead of removes on profile update log when deleting
 * [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant as the score can be simply found by counting the number of voterIDs.
 * [Limitation] After changing customization, the customizations don't show the new change because they are generating at page load.
     * => instead they should be generating off changes to the logged-in user's document
+* [Bug] User update count is buggy when deleting updates on profile page

 ## 5. Future Plans
 Expansions (large multi-feature additions) and features that can be made after launching the app: